Norman Lamb: Parliamentary career

 On 12 July 2017, Lamb beat fellow Lib Dem MP Jo Swinson to become the Chair of the Science and Technology Select Committee by 343 votes to Swinson's 222.

 In April 2018, Lamb had a stroke which he attributed to long working days and not getting enough sleep.
 Shortly after the stroke, Lamb told the Eastern Daily Press that "There is no point killing myself.
 I've got to work smarter.
 When a doctor tells you about the importance of sleep you have to take notice ...
 I am kicking myself that I have allowed this to happen.
 I am determined to learn a lesson".

 On 27 August 2019 Lamb announced he would not be seeking re-election and would stand down at the next UK general election.

 In 2018 Lamb became Vice-Chair of the All-Party Parliamentary Group on Whistleblowing.
 On 24 October 2019 Lamb resigned from the group, writing to its secretariat "I do believe fundamentally in transparency and accountability to the public who ask questions."
-At July 2020, this resignation had not been announced on the group's website, which left questions from whistleblowing campaigners unanswered.